-6.3.1 Objective - The District contains and values Outstanding Natural Features, Outstanding Natural Landscapes, and Rural Landscapes that require protection from inappropriate subdivision and development.

-6.3.1.1 Identify the District's Outstanding Natural Landscapes and Outstanding Natural Features on the

-Planning Maps.

-6.3.1.5 Avoid urban subdivision and development in the Rural Zones.

-6.3.1.7 When locating urban growth boundaries or extending urban settlements through plan changes, avoid impinging on Outstanding Natural Landscapes or Outstanding Natural Features and minimise disruption to the values derived from open rural landscapes.

-6.3.1.8 Ensure that the location and direction of lights does not cause glare to other properties, roads, and public places or the night sky.

-6.3.1.9 Ensure the District's distinctive landscapes are not degraded by forestry and timber harvesting activities.

-6.3.1.11 Recognise the importance of protecting the landscape character and visual amenity values, particularly as viewed from public places.

-6.3.1.12 Recognise and provide for the protection of Outstanding Natural Features and Landscapes with particular regard to values relating to cultural and historic elements, geological features and matters of cultural and spiritual value to Tangata Whenua, including Töpuni.
+- 6.3.1 Objective The District contains and values Outstanding Natural Features, Outstanding Natural Landscapes, and Rural Landscapes that require protection from inappropriate subdivision and development. - 6.3.1.1 Identify the District's Outstanding Natural Landscapes and Outstanding Natural Features on the Planning Maps. - 6.3.1.5 Avoid urban subdivision and development in the Rural Zones. - 6.3.1.7 When locating urban growth boundaries or extending urban settlements through plan changes, avoid impinging on Outstanding Natural Landscapes or Outstanding Natural Features and minimise disruption to the values derived from open rural landscapes. - 6.3.1.8 Ensure that the location and direction of lights does not cause glare to other properties, roads, and public places or the night sky. - 6.3.1.9 Ensure the District's distinctive landscapes are not degraded by forestry and timber harvesting activities. - 6.3.1.11 Recognise the importance of protecting the landscape character and visual amenity values, particularly as viewed from public places. - 6.3.1.12 Recognise and provide for the protection of Outstanding Natural Features and Landscapes with particular regard to values relating to cultural and historic elements, geological features and matters of cultural and spiritual value to Tangata Whenua, including Töpuni.

-Efficiency & Effectiveness (a) Benefits ^(b) Costs ^(b) Risk Acting/Not Acting ^(c) The requested LDRZ will be excluded from the The requested LDRZ falls outside of the ONF The character of the area, when viewed from Land suitable for residential development will ONL or Rural Landscapes classifications. of the Shotover River gorge. old Arthurs Point and Wattie's Track in be underutilised with little landscape benefit. particular, will change.
-The ONF of the Shotover River gorge is not Timber harvesting is likely to have positive affected by the requested LDRZ. effects in terms of eliminating a seed source.
-Timber harvesting or felling is likely to have a dramatic visual effect.
+particular regard to values relating to calcular and motoric dismonte, geological locations and matters of calcular and opinitian value to rangata virininaa, motoring repairs Efficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c) The requested LDRZ will be excluded from the The ONF of Peninsula Hill is protected from The character of the area, will change Land suitable for residential development will ONL or ONF. inappropriate development. discretely. be underutilised with little landscape benefit.

 6.3.2 Objective - Avoid adverse cumulative effects on landscape character and amenity values caused by incremental subdivision and development.
 6.3.2.2 Allow residential subdivision and development only in locations where the District's landscape character and visual amenity would not be degraded.

-Efficiency & Effectiveness (a) Benefits ^(b) Costs ^(b) Risk Acting/Not Acting ^(c) The requested LDRZ does not represent Nil.
-The character of the area, when viewed from Land suitable for residential development will incremental development. old Arthurs Point and Wattie's Track in be underutilised with little landscape benefit. particular, will change.
+Efficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c) The requested LDRZ does not represent The ONF of Peninsula Hill is protected from The character of the area, will change Land suitable for residential development will incremental development. inappropriate development. discretely. be underutilised with little landscape benefit.